Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

 with all branches of knowledge, this is a reference to the Renaissance the age of the hunger for knowledge.

-**Comment 2/ A sound magician is a demigod**\.
+**Line 2/ A sound magician is a demiGod**\.

-Faustus says this when he gets interested in black magic, saying that a magician is like a god, who can do anything, this was the turning point of Faustus from scholar to sorcerer.
+Faustus says this when he gets interested in black magic, saying that a magician is like a God, who can do anything, this was the turning point of Faustus from scholar to sorcerer.

-**Comment 3/ O, by aspiring pride and insolence**\.
+**Line 3/ O, by aspiring pride and insolence**\.

 Mephistophilis says this line to Faustus about Lucifer, how he was an angel once and was kicked from heaven because he challenged God, his arrogance and insolence caused him to be sent to hell.

-**Comment 4/ This word "damnation" terrifies not him**\.
+**Line 4/ This word "damnation" terrifies not him**\.

-Faustus says this line to Mephistophilis after he abjure god and the holy book, he tells Mephistophilis that he is not afraid to be damned (sent to hell) and willing to continue to sell his soul to Lucifer.
+Faustus says this line to Mephistophilis after he abjure God and the holy book, he tells Mephistophilis that he is not afraid to be damned (sent to hell) and willing to continue to sell his soul to Lucifer.

-**Comment 5/ The reward of sin is death: that's hard**\.
+**Line 5/ The reward of sin is death: that's hard**\.

 Said by Faustus when he was discussing the uselessness of all branches of knowledge and he arrives at theology.

-Faustus reads the bible and finds a contradiction, in one place it says the reward of sin is death, in another that we all sin, Faustus wonders why god created us to go to hell,because of this he abandons theology.
+Faustus reads the bible and finds a contradiction, in one place it says the reward of sin is death, in another that we all sin, Faustus wonders why God created us to go to hell,because of this he abandons theology.

-**Comment 6/ The god thou serv'st is thine own apatite**\.
+**Line 6/ The God thou serv'st is thine own apatite**\.

-Faustus says this line after he hears a voice that tells him to abandon black magic and turn to god, Faustus says that god doesn't love him, and that the god he serve is his own desires and pleasures.
+Faustus says this line after he hears a voice that tells him to abandon black magic and turn to God, Faustus says that God doesn't love him, and that the god he serve is his own desires and pleasures.

-### Q/ Identify, comment and give the dramatic value of the following extract (quotation).
+## Q/ Identify, comment and give the dramatic value of the following extract (quotation).

 **Quote 1/ These metaphysics of magicians**\
 **And necromantic books are heavenly;**\